andrewmcodes/andrewm.codes/src/_posts/blog/exporting-my-pieces-code-snippets-to-obsidian.md

 > After Sunday, August 16, 2026 at 11:59:59 PM UTC, creating new memories, generating workstream summaries, and using Agentic Chats will require a paid plan.
 You can still read, browse, and query your existing memories and chats in Pieces and through MCP.
 You do not need a paid plan for that access.
 As of August 10, 2026, your Pieces history includes 200K+ memories across 20 months.
 Thank you for making Pieces part of your work.
 We don't take that trust, or this change, lightly.
 Long-term context and Agentic Chats have ongoing infrastructure costs.
 Paid plans let us keep those services reliable and continue improving Pieces.
 We understand that paying for capabilities that were free may be disappointing.

+I've been using Pieces since they first released it, and I've really enjoyed having it in my workflow.
+Over the years, they've added a ton of great features, but I never really changed how I used it: for me, Pieces was always primarily a place to save code snippets I wanted to reference later.

-I have used Pieces for the past few years to save code snippets I wanted to reference later.
-I don't use enough of the other functionality to justify adding another subscription, so my first reaction was pretty simple: uninstall it.
+I completely understand their move to a paid model, and I hope it works out well for them.
+If you've never tried it, you should.
+I just don't use enough of its newer functionality to justify another AI subscription.

 There was just one problem.